 9.2.3 Configured transmitted power

-The NTN UE can configure its maximum output power.
-The configured NTN UE maximum output power PCMAX,f,c for carrier f of a serving cell c is defined as that available to the reference point of a given transmitter branch that corresponds to the reference point of the higher-layer filtered RSRP measurement as specified in TS 38.215 [11].
+The NTN VSAT can configure its maximum output power.
+The configured NTN VSAT maximum output power PCMAX,f,c for carrier f of a serving cell c is defined as that available to the reference point of a given transmitter branch that corresponds to the reference point of the higher-layer filtered RSRP measurement as specified in TS 38.215 [11].

-The configured NTN UE maximum output power PCMAX,f,c for carrier f of a serving cell c shall be set such that the corresponding measured peak EIRP PUMAX,f,c is within the following bounds
+The configured NTN VSAT maximum output power PCMAX,f,c for carrier f of a serving cell c shall be set such that the corresponding measured peak EIRP PUMAX,f,c is within the following bounds

-PUEType ≤ PUMAX,f,c ≤ EIRPmax
+PUEType - TEIRP ≤ PUMAX,f,c ≤ EIRPmax + TEIRP

-while the corresponding measured total radiated power PTMAX,f,c is bounded by the maximum TRP limit for UE defined in sub-clause 9.2.1. with PUEType is the NTN UE minimum peak EIRP as specified in sub-clause 9.2.1, EIRPmax the applicable maximum EIRP as specified in sub-clause 9.2.1.
-The requirement is verified in beam peak direction.
+with PUEType is the NTN VSAT minimum peak EIRP as specified in sub-clause 9.2.1, EIRPmax is the applicable maximum EIRP as specified in sub-clause 9.2.1 and TEIRP is equal to 3.4 dB.
+The requirement is verified with the test metric of EIRP (Link=TX beam peak direction, Meas=Link angle)..

-The tolerance T(∆P) for applicable values of ∆P (values in dB) is specified in Table 9.2.3-1.

-Table 9.2.3-1: PUMAX,f,c tolerance for FR2-NTN
+while the corresponding measured total radiated power PTMAX,f,c is bounded by the maximum TRP limit TRPMAX for NTN VSAT defined in sub-clause 9.2.1:

+TRPMAX – TTRP ≤ PTMAX,f,c ≤ TRPMAX + TTRP

+where, TTRP is specified as 3 dB.
+The PTMAX,f,c requirement is verified with the test metrics of TRP (Link=TX beam peak direction, Meas=TRP grid) in beam locked mode.